DevCom-IITB/instiapp-flutter/README.md

 Flutter App for Indian Institute of Technology, Bombay (for iOS support)

 For now, being tested on Android only.
-I will test it iOS occasionally.
+I will test it on iOS occasionally.
 Last tested [commit](https://github.com/tastelessjolt/instiapp-flutter/commit/e6a9604a2ba359c8c091dca3c474b0098cdc9851) on iOS.

 ## Changelog